Caput97/MAIA-Multimodal_AI_Assessment/README.md

 - An **evaluation tool** designed to bridge and compare two core abilities of VLMs:
   1. **Understanding** (grounding visual input in language)
   2. **Generation** (producing coherent, context-aware output).
+- A **framework** for assessing consistency and robusteness of VLMs within and across tasks

 ---